base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 :::

 We will also need the address of the entrypoint contract for Base.
-A full list of entrpoint contracts and their addresses can be found [here](https://docs.alchemy.com/reference/factory-addresses).
+A full list of entrypoint contracts and their addresses can be found [here](https://docs.alchemy.com/reference/factory-addresses).

 Add the following to lines of code after your import statements: